kilgorjn/CS5130_Project/README.md

 Prim's runs faster on dense graphs.
 Since these graphs are dense, Prim's <em>appears</em> to be a superior algorithm; however, that might not be the case if the graphs were more sparse.

 In the future, I may add an option to reduce the density.  (generating random graphs is an algorithm in itself :wink:)

+***
+This project is written in Javascript, using the <a href='https://p5js.org/'>P5JS</a> library for graphics.
+Each graph runs in it's own iframe, so there is complete separation between the code for the 2 algorithms. (ie, alot easier to code).